elenacramer/nd00333-capstone/starter_file/README.md

 Here is the screenshot of the best model:
 ![best_model_keras](https://github.com/elenacramer/nd00333-capstone/blob/master/starter_file/hyperdrive_keras_model/screenshots/best_model_hyperdirve.png)

+### Thoughts about improvement
 We can perhaps improve the mean absolute error score by:
-- choosing the more exhaustive Grid Sampling strategy,
+- choosing the more exhaustive *Grid Sampling strategy*,
-- keep the number of epochs fixed and tune the hyperparameter *learning rate* for the keras optimizer.
+- keeping, for example, the number of epochs fixed and tune the hyperparameter *learning rate* for the keras optimizer *adam*,
+- choosing a different number of hidden layers, i.e. tune the number of hidden layers as well.

 ## Deploy Model to ACI <a name="deployment"></a>
 The keras model with the tuned hyperparameters archieved a better score, that is, a lower mean absolute error, thus we will deploy that model.
 To do so, we need to: